{ }

 What is a corporate hackathon?

-A corporate hackathon is a large-scale innovation contest — typically across a division or the entire enterprise — where multiple self-organizing teams compete to solve a defined business problem or address an opportunity.
+A corporate hackathon is a large-scale innovation contest — typically across a division or the entire enterprise — where multiple self-organising teams compete to solve a defined business problem or address an opportunity.
 Teams form across disciplines, work intensively for one to five days, and submit a deliverable that ranges from a concept video to a working prototype.
-The strongest hackathons feed their outputs back into a broader innovation program rather than ending at the winner announcement.
+The strongest hackathons feed their outputs back into the broader innovation programme — they evolve as connected innovation experiences that contribute to the organisation's supply of ideas and opportunities.

 When and why should a company host a corporate hackathon?

 Host a hackathon when you need to compress innovation time.
-The strongest business reasons are: testing a strategic problem space quickly, surfacing internal talent that does not show up in regular work, breaking siloed thinking across teams, generating a pipeline of opportunities for the broader innovation function, or signaling to the organization that innovation is a real priority.
-Don't host one for publicity alone — events optimized for press coverage tend to produce shallow outputs and read internally as innovation theater.
-The single best reason to host is when leadership is genuinely committed to acting on the outputs in the months that follow.
-If that commitment is missing, the hackathon will produce energy on the day and disappointment over the next year.
+The strongest business reasons are: testing a strategic problem space quickly, surfacing internal talent that does not show up in regular work, breaking siloed thinking across teams, generating a pipeline of opportunities for the broader innovation function, or signalling to the organisation that innovation is a real priority.
+Do not host one for publicity alone — events optimised for media attention tend to produce shallow outputs and erode internal credibility.

-How do you organize a successful corporate hackathon?
+How do I organise a successful corporate hackathon?

-A successful hackathon moves through five phases — Design Time, Lead Time, Runtime, Pitch Time, and Post-Processing Time.
-Most failures happen in Design Time, where ten key decisions get made about theme, format, eligibility, deliverables, evaluation, and rewards.
-The single most important decision is choosing an evaluation model that matches the event's scale: closed voting or a hybrid model usually outperform open voting, which tends to reflect social influence rather than project quality.
+A successful hackathon moves through five phases — Design Time, Lead Time, Runtime, Pitch Time, and Post-Hackathon.
+Most failures happen in Design Time, where the key decisions get made about theme, format, eligibility, deliverables, evaluation, and rewards.
+Defining the hackathon with clarity is essential for setting the right expectations.
+The organising committee works with corporate leaders and sponsors to define the hackathon's purpose and character before anything is announced.

 Two complementary cadences work well together.
 Mini hackathons of one day, run quarterly or even monthly within specific teams or product groups, build innovation rhythm and produce a steady stream of small opportunities.
-Annual flagship hackathons, run across the entire organization or a major division, produce larger opportunities and serve as cultural anchors.
-Running both creates compounding effects: the mini hackathons build the muscle and the cultural readiness; the annual event amplifies it.
-Companies that run a hackathon once and then wait two years before the next one rarely see compounding returns — the institutional memory fades and each event has to rebuild momentum from scratch.
+Annual flagship hackathons, run across the entire organisation or a major division, produce larger opportunities and serve as cultural anchors.
+Running both creates compounding effects — the mini hackathons build the muscle and the cultural readiness; the annual event amplifies it.

 What are the best hackathon themes for companies?